rapidspeciation/biodiversity_genomics_course/exercises/00_intro_unix_basic_practical.md

 cat file5.txt

 ```
-If we do not want the whole file printed to screen
+If we do not want the whole file printed to screen we can use the command less.

 ```bash
 less file5.txt